Mokai0/RandmGame/RandomFighter/rFighterDist/README.md

   - The dependencies located within the pacakage.json file (just run npm install to retrieve them).
   - A stable internet connection is preferable (this is imperative to make things look pretty) but is ultimately not needed.
   - Must have mondgod running in background unless you have mongo running in your shell natively.
-  - Must have nodejs installed.
-  - Run node on public/app.js to initialize app.
-  - Open browser to find app on localhost:3000.